-Petco Shares Soar in Recent IPO but Future Still Uncertain
+Third Time's the Charm for Petco?
+Petco Shares Soar in Recent IPO but the Future is Still Uncertain

 Ron Coughlin is projecting a positive outlook as the company went public again on Thursday, raising $864 million in an initial public offering (IPO.)
 Trading on Nasdaq under the ticker symbol WOOF, shares soared to beat forecasts from $18/share to close at $29.40.
 The trend has even lifted other pet stocks like Chewy (CHWY) and Freshpet (FRPT).
 And more pet-focused IPOs are on the way in 2021, including BarkBox, which is expected to go public via a merger with Northern Star Acquisitions, listed under ticker BARK.

 Recently renamed Petco Health and Wellness Co., this is Petco’s third time going public since its debut in 1965 as a mail-order veterinary supplies business.
 It first went public in 1994, was bought, and taken private in 2000.
 Then again it bounced around for public offering in 2002 and was bought and taken private in 2006 by previous owners TPG and Leonard Green.
 Petco was most recently acquired by Canada Pension Plan Investment Board and CVC Capital Partners in 2016 for about $4.7 billion, before last week debuting a third time.